 John B. Stephenson Center for Appalachia

-The John B. Stephenson Center for Appalachian and Comparative Highland Studies was founded in July 2001 in order to further understanding of Appalachia.
-Our main purpose is to encourage students and faculty to experience and study the rich culture and history of our mountains.
-We house the Appalachian Studies Minor and support campus speakers and outreach for highland topics.
+The John B. Stephenson Center for Appalachia furthers understanding of Appalachia.
+Our main purpose is to encourage students, faculty and community members to experience and study the rich culture and history of our mountains.

 Dr. Michael Joslin